arvestad/paHMM-Tree/README.md

-# paHMM-Tree
+# paHMM-dist
-paHMM-Tree - distance-based pairwise statistical phylogenetic tree estimation using pair hidden Markov models
+paHMM-Tree - pairwise statistical phylogenetic distance estimation using pair hidden Markov models.

+Forked from Marcin Bogusz' and Simon Whelan's paHMM-Tree project.

 paHMM-Tree, pronounced as 'palm tree' is a phylogenetic tree inference tool that uses the principle of pairwise statistical alignment to construct a neighbour joining trees from raw sequences.